Kosovo: Use ESL and Discipleship to Grow His Church

 Timeline for Deployment:

-Early spring 2018 for language study and enculturation
+Summer 2020 for language study and enculturation

 Kosovo is landlocked: bordered by Albania on the west, Macedonia on the south, and Serbia on the east and north.
 It is 4,212 square miles in size or roughly the size of Connecticut.
 Kosovo is home to a large Albanian majority (90 percent) with Serbian, Roma, Turk, Bosnian, and Goran minorities.
 Average temperature within the country ranges from +30 °C (summer) to –10 °C (winter), similar to the north-central United States.
 Visit The World Factbook for more information.